Christmas sangria Recipe

 This version adds a touch of spiced depth that’s perfect for chilly nights and lively gatherings.
 I love how it develops as it rests, turning into a cozy, spiced drink that feels ready for the holidays.

-Because it’s forgiving, full of spiced flavor, and always tastes better after a day.
 The aroma alone makes the whole house feel festive, even on the busiest nights.
 It’s a simple way to make holiday gatherings feel extra special without fuss.

 How This Recipe Happened